-This 93% efficient gas fired (condensing) furnace is an upflow, downflow, horizontal left and right warm air furnace suitable for residential and light commercial heating applications from 40,000 to 120,000 BTU/Hr.
+This is a 93% efficient gas fired (condensing) furnace is an upflow, downflow, horizontal left and right warm air furnace suitable for residential and light commercial heating applications from 40,000 to 120,000 BTU/Hr.

 The 93% efficient furnace series is CSA design certified as a Category IV indirect or direct vent central forced air furnace.
-When installed as a direct vent furnace, all combustion air is supplied to the furnace burners through the air intake system.
-(See Section 9, "Ventilation and Combustion Air.")
+When installed as a direct vent furnace, all combustion air is supplied directly to the furnace burners through a special air intake system.
+(See Section 7, "Ventilation and Combustion Air.")